-You will be welcomed by 34 statues when you arrive, with lots of folk’s stories reminiscing behind each of the statues.
+You will be welcomed by 34 statues when you arrive, with lots of folk stories reminiscing behind each of the statues.
 The pieces have undergone restoration to their present state following the destructive earthquake in 1917.

 The temple is on a tiny island separated from Bali, Serangan Island.
 The land is in the midst of a beautiful beach and mangrove forest.

-The activities in this place is great not only for the mesmerising historical tours but also also in the evening.
+The activities in this place are great not only for the mesmerising historical tours but also in the evening.
 When the night falls, there are usually community activities such as fishing on the mangrove beach next to Sakenan Bali Temple.
 The view here is something you won’t see anywhere else.

 Taman Ayun Temple